ProvableHQ/leo/documentation/guides/06_signing.md

 ✅ The signature is valid

 # Error Output:
-Error [ECLI0377002]: cli error: ❌ The signature is invalid
+Error: ❌ The signature is invalid
 ```

 To verify signatures of signed plaintext values, run: